Arkaroola: History

 George Goyder in 1857.
 There was a small failed settlement nearby, at the Yudnamutana copper mine, from 1860 to 1863.
 The drought of 1863 drove the miners away.
 Settlement didn't occur again until 1903, when rubies and sapphires were discovered.
 By 1910 a copper smelter was built at Yudnamutana and uranium was also discovered nearby by Douglas Mawson, famous Antarctic explorer.

-The land was always marginal and projects failed quickly.
-Uranium exploration persisted sporadically and led to the development of good roads by optimistic companies.
-The Arkaroola property was fenced by 1935 and a process of eradication of pests started.
-The land was covered with donkeys and camels.
-There was a failed health project in 1948.